alexandreshinohara/alexandreshinohara/README.md

 Hi, I’m Alexandre -

-this is my github repos for all coding projects.
+this is my github for all my coding projects.
 Currently I am deep diving in the python data science stack (pandas, matplotlib, seaborn).
 Also very interested in data pipelines / ETLs and web scraping.

 Reach me out at twitter.com/alexandre_shino